Best in-dash navigation stereos for 2023

 Audio features: Got high-resolution (24-bit/192kHz) FLAC or WAV music files?
 This Kenwood can play 'em.
 It also offers a 3-way crossover so you can funnel frequencies to subs, woofers, and tweeter if you're amplifying them separately.
 The Excelon badge means this Kenwood packs gold-plated 5-volt preamp outputs for better signal transfer, not to mention a 13-band EQ.
 You also get an HD Radio™ tuner built in, plus compatibility with SiriusXM satellite radio.

-What you need to know: The receiver's finger-friendly 6.5" screen gives you convenient command of your music and maps.
-This Boss BN965BLC combo offers playback from thumb drives and SD cards, plus a front auxiliary input and disc player.
+What you need to know: The receiver's finger-friendly 6.2" screen gives you convenient command of your music and maps.
+This Boss BV960NV offers playback from thumb drives and SD cards, plus a front auxiliary input and disc player.
 A wireless remote control lets your passengers get in on the action.
-And Boss includes a rear-view camera so you can get into and out of tight spots without fear.
+Need a long warranty?
+It's covered for 5 years.

 Navigation features: Its maps cover the entire U.S. (except Hawaii) and Puerto Rico.
 It offers spoken street names at turns, so you’ll be sure about your next move.
 Lane information and signposts provide additional detail.